 This includes all the above with particular emphasis on continuing to sign up to the 2030 carbon free agenda by looking at how we can improve current provision.
 We have recently completed some large capital projects, including the replacement of several failing roofs and the replacement of all our single glazed windows to more energy efficient ones.
-We have also upgraded all the major lighting in the school to become much more energy efficient and have submitted a bid for funding towards the replacement of our (very old and failing) heating and boiler system.
+We have also upgraded all the major lighting in the school to become much more energy efficient and were previously successful in our bid for funding towards the replacement of our (very old and failing) heating and boiler system.
+Works on this project will be starting in early 2025.